realA10001986/Flux-Capacitor/README.md

 <details>
 <summary>More...</summary>

 >You can connect both the TCD and a button to the TT connector.
 However, the button should not be pressed when the option **_TCD connected by wire_** is set, as it might yield unwanted results.
-Also, note that the button connects IO13 to 3_3V (not GND!).
+Also, note that the button connects "TT IN" to "3_3V" (not "GND"!).

 </details>